Torres Strait Finfish Fishery

 Spanish mackerel in Torres Strait comprise a separate biological stock from Spanish mackerel on the Queensland east coast and further west across northern Australia (Begg et al. 2006; Buckworth et al. 2007).

-The stock assessment of Spanish mackerel in 2006 (Begg et al. 2006) was updated in 2016 using data to 2014 (O’Neill & Tobin 2016).
-The updated assessment used an integrated age-structured model and input data on catch, effort and length-at-age of Spanish mackerel.
-The updated assessment did not use the model region structure or spatial catch data used by Begg et al. (2006) because of a large amount of missing or imprecise location data.
+The stock assessment of Spanish mackerel in 2006 (Begg et al. 2006) was updated in 2016 using data to 2014 (O’Neill & Tobin 2016) and again in 2018 using data to 2017–18 as part of the harvest strategy development (AFMA 2019).
+The updated assessments use an integrated age-structured model, and input data on catch, effort and length-at-age of Spanish mackerel.
+The updated assessments do not use the model region structure or spatial catch data used by Begg et al. (2006) because of a large amount of missing or imprecise location data.

 Stock status determination